Our Lady of Good Counsel: The White Scapular

-A religious sacramental called the "small Scapular of Our Lady of Good Counsel" (the White Scapular) was presented by the Hermits of Saint Augustine to Pope Leo XIII on 19 December 1893, approved it on 21 December and endowed it with indulgences in a decree of the Sacred Congregation of Rites.
+A religious sacramental called "the small scapular of Our Lady of Good Counsel" ("the white scapular") was presented by the Hermits of Saint Augustine to Pope Leo XIII on 19 December 1893, approved it on 21 December and endowed it with indulgences in a decree of the Sacred Congregation of Rites.
 The sacramental was previously restricted to the Augustinian Order by special privilege, but now democratized for all Catholic priests regardless of Order affiliation since the Second Vatican Council.

-On the front panel of the sacramental (to be made of white wool) is the image of the fresco of Our Lady of Good Counsel, with the inscription, "Mater boni consilii [ora pro nobis]."
-On the second segment is found the papal coat-of-arms, which includes the Triple Tiara and the Keys of Heaven, with the words of Leo XIII: "Fili acquisce consiliis ejus" (English: Child, listen to her counsels).
+On the front panel of the sacramental (to be made of white wool) is the image of the fresco of Our Lady of Good Counsel, with the inscription, Mater boni consilii [ora pro nobis].
+On the second segment is found the papal coat-of-arms, which includes the Triple Tiara and the Keys of Heaven, with the words of Leo XIII: "Fili acquisce consiliis ejus" ("Child, listen to her counsels").

 Patronage

 Our Lady of Good Counsel is the Patroness of the following: